You want smart political talk without the meltdowns?

 It's actually a third when you take the Senate out of it.

-So you have half the House, we don't have the Senate, we don't have the executive branch, and obviously we nobody has the j judicial branch, although we do have a Supreme Court now that is a lot better than it used to be.
+And obviously, nobody has the judicial branch, although we do have a Supreme Court now that is a lot better than it used to be.

-So it's time to get to work, show people uh what we can do, get these investigations that have been long warranted underway, and I think when you see people see progress, they'll be happy.
+So it's time to get to work, show people what we can do, get these investigations that have been long warranted underway.

-You know, the best uh election campaign you could ever run on is one where you say, I made you these promises.
+You know, the best election campaign you could ever run on is one where you say, I made you these promises.

-Remember, I made the promise, I fulfilled my promise.
+Remember, I made the promise.

 It's the same thing for politicians.

-800-941 Sean Kenneth is in El Paso.
+Kenneth is in El Paso.

 Oh, how was the nice cleanup before Joe Biden showed up?